 "What happened to him?
 And why did your wife tell you that you couldn't see him anymore?"
 There was no more writing on a clipboard, no more tapping of the pen against the desk.
 Dr. Whitewater simply crossed his arms in front of him and looked at me.

 "Henry was in an accident, it happened almost eleven months after my brother died.
 He was at his daycare, the kids were served cookies as a snack, no one knew at the time that Henry was allergic to peanuts, deadly allergic.
-Those cookies had peanuts in them, Henry ate one and passed out.
+Those cookies had peanuts in them, Henry ate several and passed out.
 The daycare providers couldn't rouse him, and he was rushed to the hospital.
 He was in a coma for over a week," I paused, trying to swallow the lump that suddenly formed in my throat.
 I knew the next part was going to be hard to say, and normally I wouldn't have told Dr. Whitewater anything, kept it to myself, but today was different, everything was different, my mood, the weather, Dr. Whitewater's voice, all different.

 "Go on."
 Dr. Whitewater nodded, his eyes never leaving my face.